Lawn conversion rebate

 • Planting in the fall and winter allows new plants to utilize natural rainfall for establishment, thus requiring less initial irrigation.

-No, the lawn conversion program is intended to incentivize the conversion of existing lawns and is not retroactive.
-Projects that have been started or completed without formal EBMUD pre-approval are not eligible.
+No; the lawn conversion program is intended to incentivize the conversion of existing lawns and is not retroactive.
+Projects that have been started or completed (including removing the lawn) without formal EBMUD approval are not eligible.

-If you cannot meet your project deadline, or would like to wait to plant in the cool season, please reach out to the staff member who approved your application before the deadline passes.
-Extensions will be granted on a case-by-case basis.
+If you cannot meet your project deadline please reach out to the staff member who approved your application before your deadline passes.
+Extensions may be granted on a case-by-case basis, but are not guarenteed.

 Eligible